ITV Central

 ITV Central, previously known as Central Independent Television, Central ITV, Carlton Central, ITV1 for Central England and commonly referred to as simply Central, is the Independent Television franchisee in the English Midlands.
-It was created following the restructuring of ATV and officially began broadcasting on 1 January 1982.
+It was created following the restructuring of ATV, and it officially began broadcasting on 1 January 1982.
 The service is owned and operated by ITV plc under the licensee of ITV Broadcasting Limited.
 Historically Central made a major contribution to the ITV network schedule – especially in entertainment and drama – but today its main responsibility is the regional news service.

 History

 Background

 During the 1970s ATV, the previous Midlands licence holder, was often criticised for its lack of regional output and character.
 Although ATV had purpose-built a modern colour production complex in the centre of Birmingham, most of its major productions were recorded at its main studios at Elstree in Hertfordshire, a legacy of the period when the company also held the London Weekend franchise until 1968, when it was awarded to LWT.
 Its corporate headquarters were in Central London.

 ATV attempted to address its problem in 1980 as part of its franchise reapplication; with plans for a second major facility in the area (to be based in Nottingham) and as part of the Independent Broadcasting Authority's plan for the contract to provide separate news coverage for both the East Midlands and the West Midlands.
 The company name would also be changed from ATV Network Limited to ATV Midlands Limited, thus reinforcing the greater regional focus.
 The IBA accepted ATV's assertion that ATV Midlands Ltd planned to take a more local identity and awarded the contract to ATV Midlands Ltd on the basis that further changes were to be implemented, including that the parent company, Associated Communications Corporation, would divest 49 percent of its shareholding in ATV Midlands Ltd in an attempt to introduce local shareholders and that ATV Midlands Ltd's registered office should be within the region.
 To demonstrate this change of share structure the IBA insisted that ATV change its company name, to show that it was a substantially new company due to the requirement for a dual region.